KillianMcCourt/DummyDynamatic/PR1text.md

 # Motivation

 The current Dynamatic HLS tool assumes each pipelined operation has a single, fixed-latency implementation.

-This means that the current system has no way of :

-1 - storing internal combinational delays

-2 - returning the correct latency associated with such a delay

-This matters because the maximum frequency of a circuit is at most that of the slowest multi-cycle operator, and speed-area tradeoffs along the pareto-frontier are standard in FPGA design.

-This limitation is built in three places of the timing information :
+This limitation is built in three places of the timing information:

+- **components.json**
-1- the components.json, which only lists bitwidth:latency pairs, without dependency on delay.
+  - Only lists `bitwidth:latency` pairs, without dependency on delay.

+- **Parsing logic**
-2 - the parsing logic, which expects the latency field to be a list of such pairs
+  - Expects the latency field to be a list of such pairs.

+- **TimingModel**
-3 - the timingModel, which is built to store this structure, and whose getter logic depends on it.
+  - Built to store this structure.
+  - Getter logic depends on this structure.

+This means the current system has no way of:

+- Storing internal combinational delays.
+- Returning the correct latency associated with such a delay.

+This matters because:

+- The maximum frequency of a circuit is limited by the slowest multi-cycle operator.
+- Speed-area tradeoffs along the Pareto frontier are standard in FPGA design.

 # Assumptions

-The updated code will expect that the provided map only includes pareto-optimal delay : latency pairs, otherwise sub-optimal values may be selected.
+TODO : I remember you had mentionned this part in particular, but i don't remember what you had said should go here.

 # Implementation